quanteda/tutorials.quanteda.io/content/import-data/multiple-files.en.markdown

 require(readtext)
 ```

 A second option is to load multiple text files at once that are stored in the same folder or subfolders.
-Again, `path_data`is the location of sample files on your computer.
+Again, `path_data` is the location of sample files on your computer.

 ```r
 path_data <- system.file("extdata/", package = "readtext")
 ```

 Unlike the pre-formatted files, individual text files usually do not contain document-level variables.
-However, you can create document variables using the **readtext** package.
+However, you can create document-level variables using the **readtext** package.

-The directory "/txt/UDHR" contains text files (.txt) of the Universal Declaration of Human Rights in 13 languages.
+The directory `/txt/UDHR` contains text files (".txt") of the Universal Declaration of Human Rights in 13 languages.

 ```r